 The Met Office does a great deal of work in international capacity building for climate and weather forecasting around the world.
 This includes being a key member of the World Meteorological Organization's Voluntary Cooperation Programme, which provides support in the world's least developed countries.
 There are a host of other capacity building projects, such as the Department for International Development-Met Office Hadley Centre Climate Science Research Partnership (CSRP).
 This is a three-year programme working with climate centres in Africa to better understand and predict African rainy seasons and near-term climate change in the coming decade.
 Capacity building is a key part of this work, building links with African scientists and users.
 We are now establishing a similar long-term partnership with the Singapore Meteorological Service and Singapore universities to build local capability and expertise in order to generate climate scenarios for south-east Asia and Singapore.

-You can read more about our collaborations and partnerships on our website.
+You can read more about International role on our website.